New Cuba Travel Policy Updates

 What if I’ve already planned my trip?

-If you are traveling in the Summer of 2017, you likely do not have to worry about these rules.
-Likewise, if you began planning an independent people-to-people trip to Cuba and made at least one trip-related transaction prior to President Trump’s announcement on June 16, then you may still take your trip independently.
-The changes are minor and haven’t been implemented yet as of June 2017, so don’t let this latest policy update discourage you from traveling to Cuba.
+If you began planning an independent people-to-people trip to Cuba and made at least one trip-related transaction prior to President Trump’s announcement on June 16, 2017, then you may still take your trip independently.
+You can still travel under other categories, so don’t let this latest policy update discourage you from traveling to Cuba.
 It’s a wonderful destination with a rich culture that delights and enriches travelers who decide to plan a trip to Cuba.